solana-labs/solana/rfcs/0012-observer.md

 enum TicTacToe {
     Computation{
         // address of TicTacToe::Winner account
-        winner: Pubkey,
+        result: Pubkey,
-        // address of TransferbleItem::TransferOnOutput account
+        // address of TransferbleItem account
         observer: Pubkey,
     },
     // address of the winner
     Winner(Option<Pubkey>),
 }
 ```

+The Subject doesn't need to actually store the `observer` or `result` addresses.
+But if the subject stores them and the clients can follow the structure it is easy for runtime programs to verify that the pointers actually point to the right place.
+It is also possible to observe an offset directly into the state of the game.

 ### Observer

 ```
 enum TransferableItem {
-    Item {
+    Owned {
-        owner_id: Option<Pubkey>
+        owner_id: Pubkey
     },
     TransferOnOutput {
         //8, size of enum descriminator for data in TicTacToe::Winner
         output_msg_offset:  u64,

         //points to TicTacToe::Winner account address
         output_id:  Pubkey,

-        //TransferableItem::Item to set
-        item: Pubkey,
     },
 }
 ```

-TransferableItem is agnostic to the definition of the actual item whose ownership is transfered.
+TransferableItem is agnostic to the definition of the actual item whose ownership is transfered, or the output which decides the ownership of the item.

 ```
 struct Prize {
-    //points to a TransferableItem::Item
+    //points to a TransferableItem
     owner: Pubkey,
 }
 ```

 `Prize` just needs to honor the value of Item.owner in its code.

-### TransferOnOutput
+### Initialize Game
+Inputs:
+* account[0] - owner of item
+* account[1] - game state
+* account[2] - game result `TicTacToe::Winner`

-* account[0] - TransferableItem::TransferOnOutput instance
+* account[3] - `TransferableItem::Owned` instance

+This would atomically call `TicTacToe::init` and `TransferableItem::init_transfer_on_output`, to simultaneously configure both.

+#### `TicTacToe::init`
+* accounts: [0,1,2] - initialize the game to point to the right result and observer.

+#### `TransferableItem::init_transfer_on_output`
+* accounts: [0,3,2] - Transmute `account[3]` from `TransferableItem::Owned` to `TransferableItem::TransferOnOutput`, and configure the output.

+### `TransferableItem::claim`

-* account[1] - TransferOnOutput.item instance
+* account[0] - `TransferableItem::TransferOnOutput` instance
-* account[2] - TicTacToe::Winner instance
+* account[1] - `TicTacToe::Winner` instance

-When this function executes, it checks that `Winner` deserializes into `Some(Pubkey)`.
-If that succeeds it serializes `Some(Pubkey)` into the TransferOnOutput.item userdata.
+When this function executes, it checks that `account[1]` is the right `TicTacToe::Winner` and it is `Some(Pubkey)`.
+This function will transmute itelf to `TransferableItem::Owned` if the result actually deserializes to the right thing.